There can be challenges to shop for and wear shorts when you have thicker legs and bigger thighs.

 Pleated shorts are a big thigh woman’s DREAM.

-The reason being is pleats, by default, provide a lot more room and movement on your body because of the way they fit.
+The reason being is pleats, by default, provides a lot more room and movement on your body because of the way they fit.

 Basically, pleats allow your shorts to work with your body instead of working against it.
 Something we all want from a great pair of shorts for the summertime.
 (Check out this similar shorts to recreate my look).